jpoehls/dotnetmigrations/readme.md

 3. Commit any changes up to this point.
 4. Tag the release in Git with `git tag vX.Y.Z` where `X.Y.Z` is the `$public_version` from the build script.
 5. Run `.\build.bat`.
-6. Look in the `.\@artifacts` folder for the goods.
-7. Run the `.\@artifacts\PublishNuGetPackage.bat` script to publish to the NuGet Gallery.
-8. Add the hash of the tagged release from Git to the changelog entry for the release.
+6. Add the hash of the tagged release from Git to the changelog entry for the release.
 Use this to get the hash: `git log -n1 -r "vX.Y.Z" --pretty=%H`
-9. Commit the changelog update.
+7. Commit the changelog update.
+8. Look in the `.\@artifacts` folder for the goods.
+9. Run the `.\@artifacts\PublishNuGetPackage.bat` script to publish to the NuGet Gallery.
+10. Uploaded the zipped binaries from `.\@artifacts` to Github.
+11. Spread the word!

 ## Contributors